 Planning application guide

-- a new dwelling is created, even where the additional floor area is below 100 square metres.
+- or if a new dwelling is created, even where the additional floor area is below is below 100 square metres.

-- buildings that people only visit occasionally, for example a plant that is visited only occasionally for inspections
+- buildings which people only go to occasionally, for example a plant that people visit only occasionally for inspections

-Social housing and floorspace to be used for charitable purposes are also exempt from paying the CIL.
+- social housing and floor space to be used for charitable purposes

 Pages in Planning application guide

 - What happens next?